mroughan/SurrealNumbers.jl/README.md

 On the other hand, while surreals use sets, and Julia has a Set type, I didn't find that easy to work with.
 As a type, it doesn't seem to have all the bells and whistles I would expect from sets.

-However, there is an easy out.
-Although the surreals use sets, i.e., order of the elements is not important, almost all texts do write these sets in order.
+I could have added these, but Julia creates a whole suite of array functions almost automagically when you define scalars so using arrays was a low pain way to get things working.
+That is, although the surreals use sets, i.e., order of the elements is not important, almost all texts do write these sets in order.
 So I felt justified in putting these elements into sorted arrays.
 It works nicely, as long as you make sure to only put unique entries into the array, and this is a little more tricky for surreals for reasons we will get to in a moment.

-...
+Someone may correct me about the best way to do this, but for the moment, using arrays seemed like a low pain way to get surreals working.

-## Icky bits
+## Icky bits -- implementation details

 The surreals include all real numbers (and infinity and epsilon and others).
 However, many of these require infinitely large sets $X_L$